Ryael/victory-fitness/README.md

 There was and will be no exchange of funds, as this was agreed to be solely for the sake of the this project.
 However, I treated Ronan Kiely as my client and discussed many aspects of the website to see what he would prefer and wouldn't prefer to be included.
 I worked closely with him so as to make sure this website portrays the correct represenative of Victory Fitness, its brand, and its ethos.

-The aim of this project is two-fold:
-- To demonstrate my knowledge HTML and CSS languages, documenting my experiences, difficulities, and solutions.
-No other languages or frameworks were used in the development of this project.
-- To adhere to the vision of Victory Fitness from a UI/UX perspective, creating a website that aptly represents this enterprise throughout all of the content and formatting.

 The website is fully responsive at all screen sizes, adapting well to smaller resolutions for tablets, phones, and even landscape view on the aforementioned.
 It also works as intended on all popular web browsers.

 This website is a multi-page website that has a consistent design throughout all its pages, and is both simple and pleasing to navigate.
 All of the content present adheres to Victory Fitness's vision, only contains what is necessary, such as the different coaching services available, an about section detailing the history, a contact-form and details, links to the social media, a google-map showing the location, and a gallery showcasing the inside of the gym itself.